 Reasons for disinheriting an adult child?

-There are a number of reasons parents choose to disinherit a child, among them are:
+There are several reasons parents choose to disinherit a child; among them are:

 - The parent is estranged from the child.